jina-ai/finetuner/docs/components/tuner/evaluation.md

 ## Using the evaluator

-The evaluator can be used standalone in order to compute the evaluation metrics on a sequence of documents:
+The evaluator can be used standalone in order to compute evaluation metrics on a sequence of documents:
 ```python
 from finetuner.tuner.evaluation import Evaluator